A Single Machine Data Point is More Insightful than You Think

-(The answer is yes, you will see why).
+(The answer is yes, you are equipped to handle a large amount of data, and you will see why).

-There are so many misconceptions about what machine data you need to do something meaningful.
+There are so many misconceptions about what machine data and how much you need to do something meaningful.
 Most companies today are not automatically collecting any data and they are using Excel and paper to collect data manually.
+That leaves room for lots of improvement.

 A Common Scenario In Manufacturing